 By telling the story of one family's survival, this novel attempts to bring healing and understanding of the invisible scar of the Famine which lies deeply rooted in the Irish psyche.

-NORAH: The Making of an Irish-American Woman in 19th-Century New York City
+The Making of an Irish-American Woman in 19th Century New York.
+The Continuing Story of Norah

 Cynthia Neale around the web.

 Click on an image below to take you to Cynthia's works and inspirations.

 (with a hint of lemon)